urish/tt07-vga-perlin/docs/info.md

 ## How it works

-Generates a pattern on the screen.
+Generates an animated [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) pattern on the screen.
+The perlin noise code was created with the help of the [Tiny Tapeout AI Assist GPT](https://chatgpt.com/g/g-NDGYkKtDy-tiny-tapeout-ai-assist).

 ## How to test